deepmodeling/tutorials/source/index.rst

 .. toctree::
    :maxdepth: 2
-   :numbered:
    :caption: Q & A

    QA/index

-Questions, Discussion and Feedbacks:
+Discussions and Feedbacks:
 -------------------------------------

 The tutorials need feedbacks from you.
-If you think some tutorials are confused, please write your feedbacks on our [discussion board:](https://github.com/deepmodeling/tutorials/discussions).
-Please tell us which part of the tutorials make you confused.
+If you think some tutorials are confused, please write your feedbacks on our `discussion board <https://github.com/deepmodeling/tutorials/discussions>`_.

 Working Now: